Last Updated: 16 April 2021

 - Voters rank the candidates for a given office by preference on their ballots.

-- If a candidate wins an outright majority of first-preference votes (i.e., 50 percent plus one), he or she will be declared the winner.
+- If a candidate wins an outright majority of first-preference votes (i.e., majority of votes cast by the Council), he or she will be declared the winner.

 - If, on the other hand, no candidates win an outright majority of first-preference votes, the candidate with the fewest first-preference votes is eliminated.